 - Attachment file names.

-Check anon-backup.xml to ensure it's clean enough for your needs before you send to us.
+anon-backup.xml, to ensure it's clean enough for the needs of your organisation before sending it to Atlassian.

 Invalid XML Characters

-If, when you run the anonymiser, you get an error indicating that there are invalid XML characters in the XML backup of your database, run our utility to remove invalid XML characters first before anonymising.
+If, when the anonymiser runs, an error indicates that there are invalid XML characters in the XML backup of the database, run our Writing User Macros href="/display/JIRA/Removing+invalid+characters+from+XML+backups">utility to remove invalid XML characters first before anonymising.

 Thanks for your feedback!